cisagov/LME/docs/markdown/reference/faq.md

 ## 11. Can I transfer my customized dashboards?
 If so, how?

 Yes, you can import your dashboards on Elastic from Stack Management > Kibana > Saved Objects and click import and select the custom dashboard ndjson file to import it into your Elastic instance.
+You'll need to export your old dashboards first.

 ## 12. Are there new system requirements for LME 2.0?